Dev-Sites/pixijs/v5-Migration-Guide.md

+This document is useful for developers who are attempting to **upgrading from v4 to v5**.
+This includes gotchas and important context for understanding why your v4 code made need some subtle changes.
+In general, we've try to be as backward-compatible in v5 with the use of deprecation warnings in the `console`.
+There are, however, sometimes when changes are too substantial and require some additional help.

 ## Making WebGL First-Class

 PixiJS v5 has made WebGL the first-class renderer and made CanvasRenderer to be second-class.
 Functionally, there's not much that changed from v4, but there are a bunch of subtle internal naming changes which could trip-up some developers upgrading to v5.
 For instance: